Castle Gate Coal Mines

 March 18, 1974

-Braztah Corporation, with its headqarters in Houston, Texas, was registered to do business in California.
+Braztah Corporation, with its headquarters in Houston, Texas, was registered to do business in California.

-The properties acuired by McCulloch Oil, and managed by its new Braztah subsidiary included the old Carbon Fuel Company (in Hardsrabble Canyon), acquired in 1971, and several adjacent properties of the Valley Camp Coal Company and Spring Canyon Coal Company, "acquired in recent months."
+The properties acquired by McCulloch Oil, and managed by its new Braztah subsidiary included the old Carbon Fuel Company (in Hardscrabble Canyon), acquired in 1971, and several adjacent properties of the Valley Camp Coal Company and Spring Canyon Coal Company, "acquired in recent months."
 (Ogden Standard Examiner, June 30, 1974)